klepas/bruins-site/papers/_posts/2009-01-08-on-the-need.md

 title: "On the Need not to be Constructivist about Affectivities"
 date: 2009-01-08
 author: Carleton B. Christensen
-abstract: "This is the slightly revised text of a paper I held at the Parsons School of Design at the Tne New School, New Work, in January, 2009"
+abstract: "This is the slightly revised text of a paper I held at the Parsons School of Design at the New School, New York, in January, 2009"
 ---

 ## Introduction